dbosk/makefiles/README.md

 University [[MIUN](http://apachepersonal.miun.se/~danbos/)], and they were used there by me and my colleagues.
-I later added some more research-paper oriented features during my doctoral study time in KTH Royal Institute of Technology, Sweden [[KTH](http://www.csc.kth.se/~dbosk/)].
+I later added some more research-paper oriented features during my doctoral studies in KTH Royal Institute of Technology, Sweden [[KTH](http://www.csc.kth.se/~dbosk/)].

 They are published here under the MIT license (see license.txt).